Saving Water, Reducing Runoff, and Cutting Costs

 The techniques developed will be shared with other vineyard operators and potentially save water across more than a million acres of grape vineyards in California, where water supplies are critical.
 Because the models are designed to estimate ET in areas with elevated plant canopies cultivated in rows, California’s fruit orchard operators also may benefit from the efforts, Kustas says.

 Project partners include researchers at Utah State University, who are developing unmanned aerial vehicles (commonly known as drones) capable of monitoring plant water use and stress in much finer resolution than imagery available from satellites.
-Another collaborator—Chris Hain at the NASA Marshall Space Flight Center in Huntsville, Alabama—is working to extend mapping capabilities beyond California.
+Another collaborator—Chris Hain at the National Aeronautics and Space Administration's Marshall Space Flight Center in Huntsville, Alabama—is working to extend mapping capabilities beyond California.

 A network of drip-irrigation tubing throughout a